polkadot-assurance-legion/pal-docs/README.md

 * [Framework for covering internal PAL expenses](/curators_expenses.md)

 ## About PAL
-The Polkadot Assurance Legion (PAL) is an initiative of the Polkadot community which aims to increase the auditing capacity of the ecosystem.
-It has received funds from the Polkadot treasury (a bounty) which will be used to help selected consumers of blockspace undergo audits, and to onboard more auditors to Rust / Polkadot SDK.
+The [Polkadot Assurance Legion](https://polkadotassurance.com/) (PAL) is an initiative of the Polkadot community which aims to increase the auditing capacity of the ecosystem.
+It has received funds from the Polkadot treasury (through [a bounty](https://polkadot.polkassembly.io/referenda/47)) which will be used to help selected consumers of blockspace undergo audits, and to onboard more auditors to Rust / Polkadot SDK.
 The ultimate goal is to make Polkadot a more secure and accessible ecosystem to build in.